ithinkandicode/JYDGE-Enhanced-Mod/README.md

 - Fast Melee: Expanded description to mention melee attack charge speed.
 - GIANT!: Expanded description to specify stat change, and added hidden melee knockback stat.
 - Damage Credits: Revised description to be clearer.

+**Specials**

+- Specials with upgrades that increase their number of uses now specify this in their descriptions.
+  - Text for some Specials has been shortened to better accommodate this tweak (Psycho Darts, Stun Pulse).

 ## Icon Colors